 Please note that some of the affiliated clinical sites may require students rotating in their facility to carry health insurance.
 It is the studentís responsibility to obtain health insurance coverage from his/her preferred provider.

 The specifics for grade determination in each course are contained within the appropriate course syllabus.
 Examinations (written, computer based, or skills based) are used to determine the degree to which the individual learner has achieved the course objectives/outcomes.
-In order to help assure success on the ARRT credentialing examination, the Lone Star College System radiography programs utilize an elevated grading scale.
+In order to help assure success on the ARRT credentialing examination, the Lone Star College radiography programs utilize an elevated grading scale.
 The minimum grade required to pass the programís professional courses is 75%.

 Academic Progression Policy